 Easily the most famous came in the 1949 film The Third Man, based on the screenplay by Graham Greene and starring Orson Welles and Joseph Cotton.
 It even features in the trailer (minute 1:57):

 The story took place in post-war Vienna, where basic commodities (and often morals) were short on the ground.
-The film — shot entirely on location in the city — won the Golden Palm at the Cannes Film Festival and an Oscar for Cinematography, thanks to the inspired camera work that conveyed the dismal post-war atmosphere of a bombed out capital.
+The film — shot entirely on location in the city — won the Golden Palm at the Cannes Film Festival and an Oscar for Cinematography, thanks to the inspired camera work that conveyed the dismal post-war atmosphere of a bombed-out capital.

 The two confront each other for the first time in a wagon on the Riesenrad.
 They wax lyrical about the meaning of life and morality, and there’s a suggestion that Lime might throw Martins off the structure.